 Mr A Scully

 ACTL Design Technology

 The Post 16 Parents’ Evening is to be held on Thursday 5th December 2019 at 3.30pm – 7pm.
 The event will be held in the Science and Technology Block.

 This will provide an opportunity for you to meet your child’s teachers to discuss their progress.
 We (the Post 16 Pastoral team) will also be available should you wish to discuss any issues with us, as well as the Careers Lead, Mr Dowey, who will be available on a ‘drop in’ basis for consultation and advice about University applications and career planning.

 We very much look forward to seeing you on this evening, but would remind parents that even if they are not able to attend, all students are expected to attend and have one-to-one discussions with staff (as stated on the Learning Contract).

-We ask that you make an appointment with your child’s teachers via the ‘Parents Evening’ System (please see instructions below).
-If you would like to call to make an appointment, please contact the College.
+We ask that you make an appointment with your child’s teachers via the ‘Parents Evening’ System, please see below for the downloadable file to the guide and also the link to the system.
+If you would like to call to make an appointment rather than use the online system, please contact the College.

 Mr D Lloyd

 |Parents’ Guide For Booking Appointments